npms-io/npms-analyzer/README.md

 Note that you must it [setup](./docs/setup.md) the project before using the CLI.
 Keep reading to learn more about the CLI and its commands.

-The most important commands will be describe below.
+The most important commands will be described below.
 To discover the other ones run `$ npms-analyzer -h`.

 ### npms-analyzer observe